 EV has vacancies in the RACGP Rural Pathway for 2019 AGPT Intake 2.

-- Applications for the 2019 AGPT program will open soon, see dates below.
+- Applications for Intake 2, 2019 AGPT program entry will open soon, see dates below.

 - In the online application, applicants preference Regional Training Organisations.

 - Your eligibility will then be checked with the Department of Health.
 If eligible, you will then move through to the assessment stage with the relevant GP College.